Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Results

+For the maximum-variance assimilation strategy, the mean model-failure percentage decreases during training, which leads to a progressively larger contribution of model-based actions in the real environment.
+By contrast, for the minimum-error strategy, the model-failure percentage increases over time, and the live policy remains predominantly model-free.
+In other words, the model guides learning only as long as it can maintain sufficient fidelity in the visited regions of the state space.
+Despite this limitation, both RT variants improve on the purely model-free baseline.

-The RT training has a smaller variance than the model-free training, showing that the hybrid approach streamlines the exploration in the state-space.
-When the model-free policy diverges, the model-based policy often performs better and becomes live to redirect the control actions toward more optimal regions.
-On the other hand, when the model is not consistent with the virtual environment, the model-free policy can explore and improve the policy, leveraging the past experiences of the model-based policy in the replay buffer.
+Another important observation is that RT produces significantly smaller variance across runs than the purely model-free strategy, indicating a more structured exploration of the state space.
+When the model-free branch diverges, the model-based branch often performs better and is promoted to live policy, thereby redirecting exploration toward more promising control regions.
+Conversely, when the surrogate becomes unreliable, the model-free branch takes over while still benefiting from the transitions previously generated by the model-based policy and stored in the replay buffer.